Colindale: Today

 Colindale houses many of North London's largest institutions, including the Royal Air Force Museum, Public Health England's Centre for Infections, the Colindale Campus of Barnet and Southgate College (opened August 2016) and the Peel Centre (better known as Hendon Police College).
 The British Library's newspaper depository was also in Colindale until it was closed in 2013 (replaced by a new depository in Boston Spa, West Yorkshire).
 The Oriental City was a mecca for London's East Asian community until its 2008 closure.
 A different complex for East Asian interests, Bang Bang Oriental Food Hall, has since been built in the area.

 Also located here is the Grahame Park Estate, built on the former Hendon Aerodrome.

-Many of the London Borough of Barnet’s council services moved to Barnet House in Colindale in 2018.

 Development

 Parts of Colindale have been designated by the Mayor of London in his London Plan as a 'proposed area of intensification'.
 As a result, Barnet Council designated a 'Colindale Area Action Plan' (AAP) and carried out public consultation events.
-The Council has finalised its preferred plan in mid-2009, and it will be examined at a public hearing by the Planning Inspectorate, for anticipated approval by the Council in 2010.

 As of the 2010s, a major regeneration scheme has been underway, one of the largest regeneration schemes in North London.

-Barnet council identified Colindale as a neighbourhood for regeneration to improve its high levels of deprivation.
-Along with the regeneration of Grahame Park estate and the building of new apartments, Barnet London Borough Council moved its headquarters into a new purpose-built block in Bristol Avenue, Colindale, in 2017.
+Barnet Council identified Colindale as a neighbourhood for regeneration to improve its high levels of deprivation.
+Many of the London Borough of Barnet's council services moved to 2 Bristol Avenue in Colindale in 2019.

 Demography

 The 2011 census showed that Colindale was the most ethnically diverse area of Barnet, with 59.9% of the population belonging to a minority background.
 In Colindale ward at the 2011 census, 23% of the population was White British, 15% Other White, 14% Black African, 11% Other Asian, 9% Indian and 5% Chinese.
 The most spoken foreign language was Romanian.
-Out of 6,290 households, 2,283 property tenures were owned, 2,157 socially rented, and 1,635 privately rented.
+Out of 6,290 households, 2,283 (36%) property tenures were owned, 2,157 (34%) socially rented, and 1,635 (26%) privately rented.

+By the 2021 census, the area had been split into two wards, Colindale North and Colindale South.
+The total number of households in the area had almost doubled, to 11,941; of which 4,272 (36%) were owned, 3,229 (27%) socially rented, and 4,440 (37%) privately rented, indicating a relative rise in the proportion of private rentals.

 Having the highest Chinese population in Barnet and one of the highest in London overall, Colindale has been referred to as a "mini-Chinatown", especially with the former Oriental City complex that was previously located in the area.
+This has been heightened by the Bang Bang Oriental Foodhall opening in the area and providing a community centre for the Chinese population.

 Colindale is also home to Grahame Park, the largest post-war housing estate in Barnet and also the most deprived part of the borough.